-Within our portfolios, we continue to be positioned for improved U.S. economic conditions and hold sector overweights in financials, including large banks, asset managers, and capital markets; consumer discretionary, including online retailers, home builders, and home improvement; and information technology, including new areas of innovation like online advertising and smartphones.
-Conversely, we are underweight in more defensive sectors such as healthcare, consumer staples, utilities, and telecommunication services, which we believe are either fully valued or offer lower-quality investment opportunities.
+Within our portfolios, we continue to be positioned for improved U.S. economic conditions and hold sector overweights in financials, including large banks, asset managers, and capital markets; consumer discretionary, including online retailers, home builders, and home improvement; and information technology, including new areas of innovation such as online advertising and smartphones.
+Conversely, we're underweight in more defensive sectors such as healthcare, consumer staples, utilities, and telecommunication services, which we believe are either fully valued or offer lower-quality investment opportunities.

-Although the market drawdown has admittedly been fast and furious, we are not surprised at some of the negative price movements experienced by several of our holdings, especially the big winners of the past year.
-We can recall instances of quality companies that have gone temporarily out of favor, only to come roaring back to new highs when the market's focus returns to company fundamentals and business quality.
+Although the market drawdown has admittedly been fast and furious, we're not surprised at some of the negative price movements experienced by several of our holdings, especially the big winners of the past year.
+We can recall instances of quality companies that have gone temporarily out of favor only to come roaring back to new highs when the market's focus returns to company fundamentals and business quality.
 A case in point is one of our long-time holdings that more than doubled last year, but is a little slower out of the gate this year.
-We believe the company is likely to produce improved operating margins, while top line growth remains robust.
+We believe the company is likely to produce improved operating margins, while top-line growth remains robust.

 Patience should be rewarded in the long term

-January's market correction was either a signal that bleak times are around the corner for the U.S. economy, or it represents a buying opportunity for discerning long-term investors.
-Our view is that the economy will continue to grind out gains, and that our core strategies own quality businesses with competitive advantages that continue to compound value.
-And now, we believe the companies in our portfolio are on sale at 60 to 65 cents on the dollar.
+January's market correction was either a signal that bleak times are around the corner for the U.S. economy or it represents a buying opportunity for discerning long-term investors.
+Our view is that the economy will continue to grind out gains and that our core strategies own quality businesses with competitive advantages that continue to compound value.
+And now, we believe the companies in our portfolio are on sale at 60 cents to 65 cents on the dollar.
 With a stable U.S. economy, a healthy consumer, and a financially sound banking system as a backdrop, we see bright prospects for further accretion ahead.
-We do not believe a U.S. recession is on the near-term horizon, and we are optimistic about the opportunities that these quality companies currently offer investors.
+We don't believe a U.S. recession is on the near-term horizon, and we're optimistic about the opportunities that these quality companies currently offer investors.